howard-stearns/FairShare/README.md

 However, operations between groups may require multiple steps.
 For example, Alice can pay Carol directly in Coconuts or FairShare as they are both members of both groups.
 But suppose Alice doesn't have enough of either, and needs to use her large holding of Apples instead.
 Here's how Alice uses Apples to pay Carol a specific amount (A) of FairShare:

-1. The app's FairShare group model determines the FairShare fee to get the cost Cf in FairShare for delivering the intended amount Af.
+1. The app's FairShare group model determines the FairShare fee to get the cost Cf in FairShare for delivering the intended amount of FairShare (Af).
+(This is determined by FairShare group's fee.)
-2. The app's Apples group model determines the Apples/FairShare exchange rate and fee, and computes the total Apples cost (Ca) of producing Cf FairShare. .
+2. The app's Apples group model determines the Apples/FairShare exchange rate and fee, and computes the total Apples cost (Ca) of producing Cf FairShare.
+(This is determined by the Apple group's exchange, acting as an [Automated Market Maker](https://en.wikipedia.org/wiki/Constant_function_market_maker).)
 3. The app's Apples group model deducts Ca from Alice's balance of Apples and adds it to its exchange's own Apples holdings.
 4. The app's Apples group model deducts Cf from its exchange's own FairShare holdings and generates a certificate for Cf FairShare.
 5. The app's FairShare model receives the certificate for Cf FairShare, takes the fee out of circulation, and adds Af to Carol's balance.
 (A certificate is used between steps 4 and 5 because the Groups can trust their own internal operations, but cannot trust the client or the wire messages to accurately present the number from 4 at step 5.
 The number is encoded in a certificate.)